Pink pigmented facultative methylotrophs are specially selected beneficial microbes that establish a natural, permanent partnership with plants.

 All this in a naturally occurring microbe.
 Talk about sustainable agriculture!

 Consumer demands are being felt at the farm level.
-I hear growers talk about their experience using other biological products and their struggles with efficacy and consistency.
 Growers invest a lot of time, money, and resources into their farms and they deserve a good return on their investments.

 The data are undeniable.
 (You can review more about the results we’re seeing here.)
-After years of our company’s research, I am convinced.
-I now believe that M-trophs will transform agriculture.
+After years of our company’s research, we believe that M-trophs will transform agriculture.

-Because M-trophs are so special, at NewLeaf we are singularly focused on this new class of agricultural biologicals.
-We are about 50 strong, convinced that M-trophs play a key role in sustainable agriculture.
-I welcome you to visit our new website, Newleafsym.com, to learn more about our work and meet all of our amazing professionals committed to helping farmers and growers find sustainable solutions to their biggest challenges.
+Because M-trophs are so special, at NewLeaf we are singularly focused on this new class of agricultural biologicals — convinced that M-trophs play a key role in sustainable agriculture.
+Visit our leadership page to learn more about our work and meet all of our amazing professionals committed to helping farmers and growers find sustainable solutions to their biggest challenges.

 Today, and every day, we work to isolate different strains of M-trophs, understand their impact, and develop products containing the best fit M-troph for the task, as seed or in-furrow treatments and foliar sprays.
 This new class of agricultural biologicals can be used as a standalone application or in combination with chemistries, or traits, to reduce chemical loading and help overcome resistance.